Beyond Selfies: How Social Media Can Boost WISP Success

 Here’s how it works — your goal is to attract broadband users in your region and give them a reason to keep in touch with you.
 One way is to provide tips on how they can ensure the fastest speeds and a consistent connection.

-What resources could you create to help your subscribers how foliage growth, bad cables and neglecting router updates can affect speeds and stability?
+What resources could you create to help your subscribers?
+Relevant topics include how foliage growth, bad cables and neglecting router updates can affect speeds and stability.
 Post a tip on social media, then entice the reader with a link to more information on your website.

 If they click through, they’ll see your branded website and awareness of your WISP increases.
-If the information is relevant and meaningful, then your WISP builds trust in the market it serves.
+If the information is relevant and meaningful, then your WISP builds trust in the market.

 Create Engagement to Maintain Connections